ArgonArnav/Transfer_Learning/README.md

-# Trained image classification models for Keras using VGG16 model primarily
+# Trained image classification models for Keras using VGG16 and Resnet50 models

 This repository contains code for the following Keras models:

 - VGG16
+- Resnet50
 - VGG19
 - Inception v3
 - CRNN for music tagging